bahsim/nodejs-aws-shop-backend/backend/product_service/README.md

 ```

 ### API Endpoints
 Once deployed, you can access the API at the URL provided in the CloudFormation output.
-The available endpoint is:
+The available endpoints are:
 - `GET /products`: Retrieves the list of products.
+- `GET /products/{productId}`: Retrieves a specific product by ID.
+- `POST /products`: Creates a new product.
+- `PUT /products/{productId}`: Updates an existing product by ID.

 ## Project Structure
 ```